tkruse/build-bench/README.md

 ## Motivation

 While Maven and Gradle are used by most Java projects in the wild, there are many alternatives to choose from.
 Comparing those is difficult.
 This project is a setup to run a buildprocess for java projects using multiple buildsystems.

-It can serve to benchmark buildsystems, or just to compare features.
+My main goal was to find out which buildsystem feature pays off under which circumstances (and under which it is irrelevant).
+As secondary independent goal is to get a feel for how much difference there is in performance for "realistic" isolated projects (like open-source projects).
+A comparison for huge mono-repo situations was not that interesting to me.

-The project is driven using GNU make.
+A single benchmark is driven by GNU make.
 The `Makefile` creates a `build` folder, containing a folder structure for benchmarks.
 Subfolders follow the pattern `<benchmarkname>/<buildsystemname>`.
 Into those folders, Java source files and buildsystem specific files will be copied / generated.
-Then t eh buildsystem is invoked inside that folder and the time until completion is measured.
+Then the buildsystem is invoked inside that folder and the time until completion is measured.

 ## Samples